 Story points vs hours: What to choose for software development?

-As you can see, both story points and hours are valid choices for a developer to estimate projects.
+As you can see, in the battle of story point vs time estimation, both story points and hours are valid choices for a developer to estimate projects.

 All in all, we’d say more product companies choose story points while outsourcers tend to lean towards hours.

 Companies working with a fixed price model usually go for hours-based estimation.
 Teams that prefer Scrum often choose story points, as they literally were born from Scrum and are native to this methodology.

 In our years of experience, we’ve come to see it this way:

 If accurately estimating the launch date is more important than fitting the budget, go for story points.